Leave to Work Away From Cambridge

 - Students granted 'leave to work away' are considered still to be under the active supervision of their Cambridge Supervisor unless alternative arrangements have been approved.
 Degree Committees should satisfy themselves that adequate supervisory cover is available for students working away from Cambridge and may think it appropriate to appoint a second supervisor locally who can monitor and guide the student

 - Students funded by one of the Research Councils or the Cambridge Trusts must inform the sponsor in advance of their plans to work outside the University

 - You may be eligible for exemption from fees with the approval of your department.
-Note this does not apply to students beginning PhD study on/after October 2010 when a 'fee for course' will be implemented.
+Note this does not apply to students beginning PhD study on/after October 2010.

 - You remain a registered graduate student but you are away from Cambridge, but not for the purpose of conducting fieldwork

 - For example to 'write up' prior to submission of your thesis.
 If you do wish to apply to work away ��� solely for the purpose of 'writing up', please note that this is not automatically agreed.
 Each case is considered on a case-by case basis.
 For example, it may be unreasonable in terms of your research or not possible for your Supervisor to continue to supervisor you if you are not in Cambridge.
 You should therefore not consider leaving Cambridge until you have received the permission of the Student Registry to work away.
 For information - it is not necessary to apply to work away if you are taking a short break from your studies, normally no more than 3 weeks and if you have the permission of your Department/Degree Committee and College.
 (If you are an International Student you would also need to advise the International Student Team Office).
 If you are registered as a PhD/MSc or MLitt student, normally work away would not be agreed if you have passed your 4 year end date.
 You may wish to consider withdrawal at this stage with a view to later reinstatement when ready to submit.